disha101003/QueryForge/UserManual.md

 ## Accessing the Application
 1. **Open the Web Application**: Go to the application URL (http://3.142.98.164:5000/) in your preferred web browser.
 2. **Login**: Sign in using your credentials.
 If you are new to the the application, you will be asked to create an account.
-You may be assigned a role, such as a student or administrator, based on your account.

 ---

 ## Features and Usage